 I would recommend Neptune Tomato and Vegetable liquid fertilizer but at 1/2 the rate they show on the label.

 Diseases and issues that may impact tomatoes

 - Powdery mildew- This is a white film on the leaves, it is known as a fungal disease.
 This can be caused by overplanting or planting in shaded areas.
-To correct these issues you can remove leaves impacted, spray with 1t baking soda to 1-pint water, and sprayed on the plant.
+To correct these issues you can remove leaves impacted, spray with 1t baking soda to 1-pint water, and spray on the plant.

 - Cracking- This is due to water directly getting on tomatoes through sprinklers or heavy rainfall.
 The best solution is not to water the plant but water at the base of the plant.
 If there is heavy rain coming you can cover the plants, especially in the fall.

 - Blight- Can be early or late in the season, it causes the leave to turn yellow and sometimes black veining on the leaves.
 If caught early you can remove the leaves if not you may need to remove and dispose of the plant in the garbage.
 The biggest cause is bad ventilation and plants being planted too close to each other.

 - Cutworms- These are seen usually early in the season and can be identified by the stems being chewed on.
 Check the plant often and remove any worms seen

 - Hornworms- a larger worm that is mid to late season.
 Identified by leaves yellowing or dropping off or chewed on.
 Monitor plants often and pick them off the plant.
 You can plant a great companion plant around your tomatoes to keep hornworms away by planting Basil.

 - Aphids- These are seen as white or black patches on the leaves, leaving a sticky substance.
 They can quickly take over the plant if not handled soon after identifying the infestation.
 The best way to prevent aphids is by having ladybugs which you can buy and distribute in your garden.